statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

         Output("your component", "your attribute"),
         *dynamic_states,
     )
-    def your_callback_function(*dynamic_states):
+    def your_callback_function(*args):
         do some useful stuff

 And that should be everything you need to have your module connected to the VariableSelector component in the main_layout.
-You can use *args in functions to access values from the
+You can use *args in functions to access values from the variable selector.
+You can use the debugger_modal to see what the values look like when passed to a function.

 ### Tests for your module